GLEF1X/glQiwiApi/docs/getting-started/yoomoney/examples.rst

     async def main():
         w = YooMoneyAPI(TOKEN)
         async with w:
             # So you can send funds to another account, in the example this is a transfer to account 4100116602400968
             # worth 2 rubles with the comment "I LOVE glQiwiApi"
-        payment = await w.send(
+            payment = await w.transfer_money(
                 to_account='4100116602400968',
                 comment='I LOVE glQiwiApi',
                 amount=2
             )
             # This way you can check the transaction, whether it was received by the person on the account
-        print(await w.check_transaction(amount=2, comment='I LOVE glQiwiApi',
-                                        operation_type='out'))
+            print(await w.check_if_operation_exists(
+                check_fn=lambda o: o.id == payment.payment_id
+            ))

     asyncio.run(main())